yjp20/prism/docs/guides/multiple-documents.md

-# Serving multiple OAS documents
+# Serving Multiple OpenAPI Documents

-A single Prism instance serves one OAS document.
-In order to serve multiple documents, the best way is to usually have multiple instances of Prism running on different documents and then serve their content using a reverse Proxy.
-We're going to show an example using multiple docker containers.
+A single Prism instance serves one OpenAPI document, but serving multiple documents is possible by running multiple Prism instances on different documents, then serving their content using a reverse Proxy.

 ## Preparing configuration files